 A resort town like no other, Sitges oozes charm.
-Palm-lined seafronts, cobbled back alleys and stunning period architecture all make Sitges one of the best vacation spots in Europe.
-Just a 40-minute train journey away from Barcelona, Sitges is easy to reach and close by to one of the continent’s liveliest towns.
+Palm-lined seafronts, cobbled back alleys and stunning period architecture all make Sitges one of the best gay vacation spots in Europe.
+Just a 40-minute train journey away from Barcelona, Sitges is easy to reach and close by to one of the continent’s liveliest cities.

 Nicknamed “The St Tropez of Spain” and “Little Ibiza”, the town is packed with nightlife.
 There are roughly 24 gay bars to explore.
 Sitges’ small size makes it easy to hop between venue.
 It isn’t all about nightlife.
 The beaches are great too.

 Often referred to as the “gayest town on the Mediterranean”, in summer months LGBT+ tourists can outnumber heterosexuals and the town’s thriving gay culture is evident throughout.
 Along with the city’s mainstream nightlife, there is also a wealth of venues and spaces for LGBT+ people and thousands are drawn to this quaint town every year.